Make your emails accessible to everyone

 Screen readers struggle with interpreting text embedded in images.

-Keep written content as text, and use images for visuals only.
-Don't be tempted to combine the two.
+Wherever possible, keep written content as text, and use images for accompanying visuals.

 Stop doing this